pinellolab/CRISPR_Pipeline/download_development/README.md

 ```

 This will:
-- Download FASTQ, YAML, and TSV files from the IGVF Data Portal
+- Download FASTQ, YAML, and TSV files from the IGVF data portal
 - Verify MD5 checksums
 - Gunzip files and store them locally
 - Generate `updated_paths_test_fetch.tsv` with local file paths